gvwilson/thirdbit/src/fiction/iffy/index.md

 his voice amplified by his helmet.

 Wales skidded to a stop and dropped Iffy to the deck.
-"For gubbins sake tell everyone to stop throwing grenades at them!" he yelled at the Marine.
+"For gubbins sake tell everyone to stop throwing grenades at the gulls!" he yelled at the Marine.
-"They're slow missiles!
+"The gulls are slow missiles like the ones they used in Rothera!
-They're made of some kind of exothermic biomaterial—they're bombs!"
+They're bombs!"
 The Marine nodded sharply and relayed the information through his helmet mike.

 Iffy grabbed Wales' sleeve.